lathombe History, Family Crest & Coats of Arms

-Important Dates for the lathombe family
+Early History of the lathombe family

 This web page shows only a small excerpt of our lathombe research.
 Another 106 words (8 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early lathombe History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like lathombe are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name lathombe include: Latham, Lathem, Lathom and others.